Filing Taxes in a Common-Law Relationship: 4 Top Things to Know

 Are there any tips that can help to maximize a return?

 Yes, we’ve got your back!
 It can help streamline the process if both you and your partner file at the same time.
 Reason being, it allows you or the tax expert you file with to see the whole picture and determine all of the credits and deductions available to you.
-In the case of certain benefits, both partners will need to have filed their taxes before they can be issued, such as the Child Tax Benefit.
+In the case of certain benefits, both partners will need to have filed their taxes before they can be issued, such as the Canada Child Benefit.
 Ensuring both you and your partner are up to date on your taxes is also important when it comes to applying for loans or mortgages, so you may want to consider making the process a yearly date night.
 Filing taxes over a romantic candle-lit dinner anyone?

 What happens if you separate from your common-law partner?